 When Jon Andersen from William Blair & Company asked: “what is it about the way you’re positioning your brands, the investments you’re making in non-tracked channels or the consumer within those channels that’s kind of enabling you to do that [building share disproportionately in non-tracked channels]?”, the answer was: “First as it relates to ecommerce, we’re building share broadly across our large markets in ecommerce and we’ve built share in 8 out of 10 categories in the last quarter.
 So that continues to grow disproportionately.
 I mentioned, I think in the prepared remarks for example Olay growing 80% in ecommerce in China for the quarter.”

-So how exactly are they “building share in eCommerce”?
+So how exactly were they “building share in eCommerce”?

 In that call P&G talked thoroughly about these 2 things:

 (1) Online shoppers don’t go further than the first one or two search result pages: